 There are several ways you can make the most of annual allowances before the end of the tax year, but there are also some things you may want to avoid doing.

-William Hobbs, Barclays’ Head of Investment Strategy for the UK and Europe, explores the prospects for inflation and capital markets, amidst diminishing economic slack and a surprisingly timed dollop of fiscal largesse in the US.
+William Hobbs, Barclays’ Head of Investment Strategy, explores the prospects for inflation and capital markets, amidst diminishing economic slack and a surprisingly timed dollop of fiscal largesse in the US.

 Working out the right time to sell a fund can be a challenge and will either mean banking profits or crystallising losses.